Is It Possible To Prevent Identity Theft?

 Here’s how to reduce your digital footprint:

-- Adjust your privacy settings.
-The default privacy settings on most services, apps, and websites are designed to capture as much information about you as possible.
-It’s a good idea to go through and limit what data is collected.
+• Adjust your privacy settings.
+Take a few moments to check your default privacy settings and limit what data apps and services are collecting about you.
 Start with your social media profiles — like Facebook, Twitter, LinkedIn, and Instagram.

 8. Remove your personal details from data broker lists